PetterRein/TDT4140/README.md

 Run script in tomcat\bin catalina.bat or catalina.sh with the args start or stop
 ```
 ```
-The need to run your own tomcat is no more because a running server is up at api.moholt.me but the instructions remain if you want to, but then you have to change the url in to source code
+The need to run your own tomcat is no more because a running server is up at api.moholt.me but the instructions remain if you want to, but then you have to change the url in the source code
 ```
 ```
 Run 44.jar